The Rise of Pornography and the Fall of Morality

 When porn becomes ambience, kids are exposed early, relationships weaken, and community trust thins out, people don’t become calm libertarians.
 They become anxious and atomized.

 They look for belonging.
-They join cults.
+They become susceptible to totalizing movements.
 They treat politics as salvation and others as infidels.

-That’s the long-run risk: not porn, not the ideologies, but full-on institutional moral theater… eventually: civil war and bloody revolution.
+That’s the long-run risk: not porn, not the ideologies, but full-on institutional moral theater and the social breakdown it can produce.

 What do we do when a fourteen-year-old has seen more explicit content than any prior generation has in their whole lives, and the adults around them can’t even agree on whether that is a crisis or something that should be protected???